RajivKurian/rajivkurian.github.io/source/_posts/2014-11-11-hashed-wheel-timer-an-exercise-in-data-structures.markdown

 ### Conclusion

 By analyzing the context of our timer algorithm we were able to come up with a better implementation albeit a more tightly coupled one.
 Wholistic analysis of a particular piece of software often opens up such opportunities for efficiency gains.
-Though many a time there is a ```efficiency``` VS ```simplicity``` trade-off, I've been surprised by the number of times such gains have been made without tigher coupling.
+Though many a time there is a ```efficiency``` VS ```other-non-tangibles``` trade-off, I've been surprised by the number of times such gains have been made without tigher coupling.